Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 To determine a child’s IQ score, their individual skill level on the test is compared against average results from other children their age.
 This allows IQ scores to show how a child compares intellectually to their peers.

-Here are some questions of IQ test for 10 & 12 year olds that could be used to assess intelligence:
+Here are some questions of the free IQ test for 10 & 12 year olds that could be used to assess intelligence:

 1. Which number should come next in this series: 2, 4, 6, 8, 10?